CTUAvastLab/Mill.jl/docs/src/manual/more_on_nodes.md

 printtree(ds)
 ```

-Instead of defining a model manually, we can also make use of [Model Reflection](@ref), another `Mill` functionality, which simplifies model creation:
+Instead of defining a model manually, we can also make use of [Model reflection](@ref), another `Mill` functionality, which simplifies model creation:

 ```@repl more_on_nodes
 m = reflectinmodel(ds, d -> Dense(d, 2), SegmentedMean)